apache/johnzon/src/site/markdown/index.md

 1. Converter: map java to json and the opposite based on the string representation
 2. Adapter: a converter not limited to String
-3. Reader: to converter from json to java at low level
+3. ObjectConverter.Reader: to converter from json to java at low level
-4. Writer: to converter from java to json at low level
+4. ObjectConverter.Writer: to converter from java to json at low level
+4. ObjectConverter.Codec: a Reader and Writer

-The most common is to customize date format but they all take :
+The most common is to customize date format but they all take.
+For that simple case we often use a Converter:

+<pre class="prettyprint linenums"><![CDATA[
+public class LocalDateConverter implements Converter<LocalDate> {
+    @Override
+    public String toString(final LocalDate instance) {
+        return instance.toString();
+    }

+    @Override
+    public LocalDate fromString(final String text) {
+        return LocalDate.parse(text);
+    }
+}
+]]></pre>

+If you need a more advanced use case and modify the structure of the json (wrapping the value for instance) you will likely need Reader/Writer or a Codec.

+Then once your converter developed you can either register globally on the MapperBuilder or simply decorate the field you want to convert with @JohnzonConverter:

+<pre class="prettyprint linenums"><![CDATA[
+public class MyModel {
+  @JohnzonConverter(LocalDateConverter.class)
+  private LocalDate date;

+  // getters/setters
+}
+]]></pre>

+#### @JohnzonProperty

+Sometimes the json name is not java friendly (_foo or foo-bar or even 200 for instance).
+For that cases
+@JohnzonProperty allows to customize the name used:

+<pre class="prettyprint linenums"><![CDATA[
+public class MyModel {
+  @JohnzonProperty("__date")
+  private LocalDate date;

+  // getters/setters
+}
+]]></pre>

+#### AccessMode

+On MapperBuilder you have several AccessMode available by default but you can also create your own one.

+The default available names are:

+* field: to use fields model and ignore getters/setters
+* method: use getters/setters (means if you have a getter but no setter you will serialize the property but not read it)
+* strict-method (default based on Pojo convention): same as method but getters for collections are not used to write

+You can use these names with setAccessModeName().

 ### JAX-RS (stable)